 A journal is an outlet for the thoughts and emotions a child struggles to express to other people.
 When we think of a journal, we usually think of pages filled with words.
 However, a journal can be more than just that.
-For kids that have difficulty expressing themselves in writing or have not yet learned how to write, a journal can be just a notebook in which they draw or color.

 Help a child choose a color for each emotion and shade the whole page with colors that represent the intensity of each emotion in a day.
 You can ask them: “What were the colors of your day today?”